MILGAMMA 50mg/250mcg x 20 tabl

 Pharmacotherapeutic group: Vitamin B 1 , in combination with vitamin B 6 and/or vitamin B 12 , ATC code: A11 DB 00

-Neurotropic vitamins from the vitamin B-complex group have a beneficial effect in degenerative nerve diseases related to metabolism and diseases of the locomotor apparatus.
-B-complex vitamins are not only used to treat vitamin deficiency conditions.
-In high doses, group B vitamins possess pharmacological properties that explain the analgesic, anti-neuralgic and regenerative effects that can be achieved by treatment with milgamma coated tablets.
+Neurotropic vitamins from the vitamin B-complex group have a beneficial effect in degenerative diseases of the nerves, related to metabolism and diseases of the locomotor system.
+Vitamins from the B-complex group are not only used to treat vitamin deficiency conditions.
+In high doses, vitamins from the B group have pharmacological properties that explain the analgesic, antineuralgic and regenerative effects that can be achieved in treatment with Milgamma coated tablets.

 Benfotiamine belongs to the group of alithiamines and is a fat-soluble precursor of vitamin B1 .